RobertSundling/neato-botvac/README.md

 This has, historically, been the largest stumbling block to updating firmware outside of the Neato app.

 Although the neato.cloud certificate [was renewed according to crt.sh](https://crt.sh/?q=neato.cloud), we do not have a copy of the full certificate, only the precertificate.
-A precertificates may or may not work.
-It depends on exactly what the robot checks, and we do not yet know.
+However, it has been confirmed that the robot accepts a precertificate just like a regular certificate.

 ## Bypassing certificate expiration

-### Working methods
+### Replacing the certificate

+In the past, you could have moved the `Signing.crt` file from a non-expired firmware image to an expired one, and the robot would accept the firmware image.
+This is because the certificates all use the same private key, so the existing signatures remain valid.

+The `4.5.3_189` firmware image contains a certificate which was valid until 2025-02-19.
+Up to February 19, 2025, you could have placed the `Signing.crt` file from that `.tgz` into the `.tgz` file of another firmware image, using a program like [7-Zip](https://www.7-zip.org/) to open the `.tgz` files and replace the `Signing.crt` file, and the robot would have accepted it.

+Now we need to replace the `Signing.crt` file with something else.
+We have two options.

+#### Replacing the certificate with a precertificate

+**This is currently the recommended method to use as of Feburary 22, 2025, as it is known to work.**

+It is possible to replace the expired certificate with a non-expired neato.cloud precertificate.
+For example, there is a neato.cloud precertificate that expires in March 2026.

+Full details on this method are provided in the [Precertificate Firmware](./precertificate-firmware/README.md) directory of this repository.
+Rather than read that, alternatively you can simply download ready-to-use firmware images created in this way directly from the [links above](#firmware-download-links).

+#### Signing the firmware with a self-signed certificate

+It *may* be possible to sign the firmware with a self-signed certificate that you generate yourself, with an expiration date hundreds of years in the future.
+This would work if the robot does not verify the certificate chain, and does not use the certificate for anything other than the initial signature verification.

+*As of this writing, this method has not yet been tested.*

+However, full, detailed instructions for this method are provided in the [Self-Signed Firmware](./self-signed-firmware/README.md) directory of this repository.
+You can also download a ready-to-use firmware image created in this way directly from the [link above](#firmware-download-links).

+### Faking the date

-If you must install firmware with an expired certificate, you need to trick the robot into believing the date is before the certificate expiration date.
+If you *must* install firmware with an expired certificate, you need to trick the robot into believing the date is before the certificate expiration date.

-#### Factory reset and blocking date acquisition (easiest)
+#### Blocking date acquisition (easiest)

-**This is currently the recommended method for use after February 19, 2025.**

 The idea is to prevent the robot from obtaining the current date, so it will accept any signed firmware image regardless of the expiration date.